Beijing Food and Restaurants

 Beijing cuisine is famous for its hundreds of dishes with special flavors that are unmatched by any other cuisine.
 Beijing cuisine does not emphasize on strangeness or uniqueness, only delicious food made from common ingredients with tastes that are very agreeable.

 Beijing was the gathering place of the literati and officials, and many skilled chefs followed these people to Beijing.
-These chefs brought the different cuisines to the capital and greatly enriched the flavors of Beijing cuisine.
+These chefs brought the different cuisines to the capital and greatly enriched the flavors of Beijing food.
 The Shandong, Huai-Yang, and Jiangsu-Zhejiang cuisines all strongly influenced Beijing cuisine.

 • Literati and officials placed high expectations on restaurant food, and many even created dishes.
 The chefs in Beijing all boasted of being able to create the dishes of the southern cuisines.